Construction Accident Compensation – Key Information

 In addition to these wrongful deaths, thousands more suffer minor, moderate or life-changing industries.
 As you might expect, construction industry injuries are among the most common types of claims handled by our solicitiors.

-If you have been affected by a construction accident within the last three years, due to poor health and safety practices, you could be eligible to claim compensation from your employer.
+If you have been affected by a construction accident within the last three years, due to poor health and safety practices, you could be eligible to make a construction claim against your employer.
 At Tylers Solicitors, we are committed to help those affected by construction industry injuries claim the compensation they deserve.
 In order to successfully make a construction injury claim, you must be able to demonstrate the following:

 - That you were owed a duty of care by another person or organisation (this is usually your employer).